Chapter 4: Custom Asynchronous Sequences With AsyncStream¶

 Next, you’ll learn how to wrap existing closure-based asynchronous APIs as async sequences.

-Adding an asynchronous stream to NotificationCenter
+Adding an asynchronous stream to NotificationCenter¶

-Going back and forth between closure-based asynchronous APIs and the modern async/await-based APIs can be tedious.
+-based APIs can be tedious.
 Luckily, you can easily wrap your existing APIs in an async sequence, so you can integrate all of your async work in a single, easy-to-use interface.

 In this section of the chapter, you’ll try your hand at converting another system-provided API into an asynchronous sequence.
-Specifically, you’ll add a method to NotificatonCenter that lets you iterate over notifications in a for await loop:
+Specifically, you’ll add a method to NotificatonCenter

 You’ll use your new, asynchronous API to send messages like user went away and user came back to the server when the user closes or re-opens the app.

-Note: Since writing this chapter, Apple added a built-in API to observe notifications asynchronously called NotificationCenter.notifications(named:object:).
-Notifications remain, regardless, a great way for you to learn about wrapping synchronous APIs.
+Note: Since writing this chapter, Apple added a built-in API to observe notifications asynchronously called NotificationCenter.notifications(named:object:)

 Open Utility/NotificationCenter+.swift.
 Inside, an empty extension declaration waits for you to add your new method to it.